-The S34ML04G3 is offered with a 3.3 V VCC power supply, and a x8 I/O interface.
+The S34ML04G3 is offered with a 3.3-V VCC power supply, and a x8 I/O interface.
 Its NAND cell provides the most cost-effective solution for the solid state mass storage market.
 The memory is divided into blocks that can be erased independently so it is possible to preserve valid data while old data is erased.
-The page size for x8 is (2048 + 128 spare) bytes.
+The page size for x8 is (4096 + 256 spare) bytes.

-The SkyHigh S34ML04G3 SLC NAND Flash memory is designed with a powerful internal ECC engine.
 To protect the system bus from transmission errors, the implementation of a 1 bit ECC is recommended.